davidsbatista/davidsbatista.net/_posts/2023-07-11-Machine_Learning_in_Production.md

 Pruning aims to reduce the number of parameters and operations involved in generating a prediction by removing network connections, this reduces the model capacity, but also its size and complexity.

-The instructors also suggest reading [The Lottery Ticket Hypothesis: Finding Sparse, Trainable Neural Networks](https://arxiv.org/abs/1803.03635) - which has as the hypothesis that "A randomly-initialized, dense neural network contains a subnetwork that is initialised such that — when trained in isolation — it can match the test accuracy of the original network after training for at most the same number of iterations"
+The instructors also make a mention [The Lottery Ticket Hypothesis: Finding Sparse, Trainable Neural Networks](https://arxiv.org/abs/1803.03635) with the hypothesis that "a randomly-initialized, dense neural network contains a subnetwork that is initialised such that — when trained in isolation — it can match the test accuracy of the original network after training for at most the same number of iterations"

 Reading: